FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 as well as supporting tools, such as converters.

 Using an example based on Next Generation Sequencing (NGS) application, the present content will show the reader how to
-make workflow more interoperable and reusable thanks to the use of existing(URL_TO_INSERT_RECORD http://sms.cbi.cnptia.embrapa.br/SMS/index_s.html), off-the-shelf tools.
+make workflow more interoperable and reusable thanks to the use of existing (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.q7bkqr) , off-the-shelf tools.

 ### 1. CWL: Common Workflow Language - A brief overview

-* CWL(URL_TO_INSERT_RECORD http://www.commonwl.org), short for Common Workflow Language(URL_TO_INSERT_RECORD http://www.commonwl.org), is an open standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) by a consortium of experts, including workflow
+* CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx) , short for Common Workflow Language (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx) , is an open standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  developed (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.31385c)  by a consortium of experts, including workflow
 engine developers, data scientists, data analysts and bioinformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) icians.

-* CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) specifications are available from: https://www.commonwl.org(URL_TO_INSERT_RECORD http://www.commonwl.org)/v1.2/Workflow.html
+* CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  specifications are available from: https://www.commonwl.org (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx) /v1.2/Workflow.html

-* CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) use YAML syntax to describe workflow steps, tools, input, output and parameters.
+* CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  use YAML syntax to describe workflow steps, tools, input, output and parameters.

-* CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) is meant to provide for platform-independent workflow description, meaning that people should ideally describe workflows once to be able to execute them on CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) aware workflow engines.
+* CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  is meant to provide for platform-independent workflow description, meaning that people should ideally describe workflows once to be able to execute them on CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  aware workflow engines.

-* CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) is currently implemented by an increasing number of platforms, which are listed here
+* CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  is currently implemented by an increasing number of platforms, which are listed here

-* CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) user guide is available here: http://www.commonwl.org(URL_TO_INSERT_RECORD http://www.commonwl.org)/user_guide/
+* CWL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx)  user guide is available here: http://www.commonwl.org (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8y5ayx) /user_guide/

 ````{dropdown} **See a CWL example**
 :open: